luzexi/blog/luzexi.com/hyde-master/_posts/2019-02-19-you-can-live-your-dream.md

 ---
 layout: post
 status: publish
-published: false
+published: true
-title: 思路探讨(二十一) 一根长红线改变信仰
-description: "股市 投资 金融 理念 逻辑 a股 人生哲学"
+title: YOU CAN LIVE YOUR DREAM!
+description: "live your dream"
 excerpt_separator: ===
 tags:
-- 金融投资
+- life
----

 I don’t know what that dream is that you have.